Encouraging better conversations about teaching and learning

 I would definitely advocate the GTT as a framework to anchor professional learning.
 The means to articulate what we do and how we can do it better encourages better conversations about teaching and the impact that it has on students learning.
 It’s certainly not a tick-list way of improving teaching, and in many ways, that’s its real strength.

-If you would like to speak to one of the team about how you might implement the Toolkit at your school or college, simply fill out this form, and one of the team will be in touch!
+Speak to one of the team about how you might implement the Toolkit at your school or college, simply fill out this form, and one of the team will be in touch!

 Leave a Comment